monktastic/blog/pages/metaphysics/radical-skepticism_draft.md

 It doesn't work that way *assuming what you've learned in the past is true*.
 This is circular.

-* Fine, but Occam's Razor suggests that time is the simpler explanation.
+* Fine, but Occam's Razor says that simpler explanations are better.
+Time is the simpler explanation.

 And how do you justify Occam's Razor?

 * It has worked in the...

 Past?
 Nice try.
+Reality popped into being *just now*.
 What else you got?

+* What?!
+You said it popped into being like ten seconds ago.

+You never *actually* read that, that's a false memory planted just as you came into being... **now**.

+---

+Perhaps you're thinking: "this is stupid; you can repeat that argument all you like but it doesn't prove anything."

+Remember: we're not *trying* to prove anything.
+We're trying to discover how we justify our belief in it, without implicitly assuming it.

 * Well, at least it is the most *productive* belief.